Getting Started

 Let's suppose we want to generate the code for the interaction named "Which Color".
 We simply run:

-Yopu can change the target directory using the -d, --dir option.
-For example:
+You can change the target directory using the -d, --dir

 will put the WhichColor folder in the current directory.

-If you want to generate the code for all the interactions in a project you should ommit the interaction class name: cpcli codegen.
+If you want to generate the code for all the interactions in a project you should ommit the interaction class name: composable codegen

 Interaction class anatomy